P-Trish/Challenge2-ProfessionalPortfolio/README.md

 ## Description

-My motivation for this proejct was to build a portfolio showcasing my work as a web developer and tie in my background in
+My motivation for this proejct was to build a portfolio showcasing my work as a web developer and tie in my background in media production as this page reflects.
+In this professional portfolio, I would like to put my greatest works on display for future employers, once I complete these works and the UCLA Full-Stack Coding Bootcamp.
+Each section will link to a deployed project.
+This solves the problem of not having a central repository to display my work as I apply my new skills in web development to creating web projects.
+Throughout this project, I learned to build a website from scratch using HTML and CSS.
+I have applied the

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation